 - It takes about 30 minutes to cook this dish if you have good time management.
 Cut up the chicken first, season, and set aside, put noodles on to boil, while the noodles are cooking prep veggies.

-- CASSAREEP is a Guyanese dark sauce (similar to soy sauce) made from cassava/yuca juice.
+- CASSAREEP is a Guyanese reduction sauce (similar to soy sauce) made from cassava/yuca juice.
 It’s traditionally made by the indigenous peoples (Amerindians) of Guyana and makes stews and almost any dish you would add soy sauce to, taste amazing.

 Nutrition